-- · our ability to respond to technological development and evolving industry standards; - our ability to compete with our current and future competitors; - our ability to retain existing customers, obtain new customers and generate revenue from new customers; - system failures, security breaches, cyberattacks or natural disasters that could interrupt the operation of our platform and data centers: - our reliance on demand- and supply-side advertising platforms, ad servers and social platforms to accept and integrate with our technology; - economic downturns and unstable market conditions (including as a result of the COVID-19 pandemic and Russia's invasion of Ukraine); - · our ability to integrate businesses acquired; - acquired businesses may disrupt our ongoing business, and the benefits of the acquisition may not be realized and could expose us to unknown costs and liabilities; - the ability of our integration partners to accurately and timely pay us;
+- our ability to respond to technological developments and evolving industry standards, which may make our solutions obsolete or less competitive; - · our ability to compete in our highly competitive market; - · our ability to retain existing customers, obtain new customers and generate revenue from new customers; - system failures, security breaches, cyberattacks or natural disasters that could interrupt the operation of our platform and data centers; - our reliance on demand- and supply-side advertising platforms, ad servers and social platforms to accept and integrate with our technology; - · economic downturns and unstable market conditions; - · our ability to integrate businesses acquired; - acquired businesses may disrupt our business, expose us to unanticipated liabilities, dilute stockholder value or divert management attention; - · our ability to accurately and timely collect payments from our customers and integration partners;

-- · defects, errors or inaccuracies associated with our platform; - · our long and time consuming sales cycles; - · our ability to retain our senior management team and other key personnel and to hire additional qualified personnel; - our environmental, social and governance efforts and meeting our stakeholders' expectations relating to such practices; - the application, interpretation, and enforcement of digital advertising and data privacy and protection laws and regulations; - the impact of public criticism of digital advertising technology on our business; - the assertion of third-party intellectual property rights and our ability to protect and enforce our intellectual property rights; - · our ability to manage our business and conduct our operations internationally; - our use of "open source" software; - · seasonal fluctuations in advertising activity; - · our limited operating history; - · adverse developments in the tax laws and regulations; - · our estimates of market opportunity and forecasts of market growth may prove to be inaccurate; - impairment of goodwill or other intangible and long-lived assets; - restrictions contained in the New Revolving Credit Facility (as defined herein); - future sales of shares by us or our existing stockholders; - · lack of research or misleading or unfavorable research published about our business by securities or industry analysts; - the significant influence over us by funds affiliated with Providence Equity Partners L.L.C. ("Providence"); - future offerings of debt or equity securities that would rank senior to our common stock; - our ability to maintain an effective system of internal controls;
+- · defects, errors or inaccuracies associated with our solutions; - our long sales cycles, which can result in significant time between initial contact with a prospect and execution of a contractual agreement, making it difficult to project when, if at all, we will generate revenue from new customers; - · our ability to retain our senior management team and other key personnel and to hire additional qualified personnel; - scrutiny of our environmental, social and governance practices and meeting our stakeholders' evolving expectations relating to such practices; - the application, interpretation, and enforcement of data privacy legislation and regulation on digital advertising and privacy and data protection; - the impact of public criticism of digital advertising technology on our business, including digital advertising on social media platforms; - the assertion of third-party intellectual property rights against us and our ability to protect and enforce our intellectual property rights; - our ability to manage our business and conduct our operations internationally; - our exposure to foreign currency exchange rate fluctuations; - our use of "open source" software could subject our technology to general release, require us to re-engineer our platform or subject us to litigation; - · seasonal fluctuations in advertising activity; - · our limited operating history, which makes it difficult to evaluate our business and prospects; - adverse developments in the tax laws and regulations, or disagreements with our tax positions, in the multiple jurisdictions in which we are subject to taxation; - our estimates of market opportunity and forecasts of market growth may prove to be inaccurate; - · impairment of goodwill or other intangible and long-lived assets; - restrictions contained in the New Revolving Credit Facility (as defined herein); - our potential need for future additional financing that may not be available or may reduce our profitability; - future sales of shares by us or our existing stockholders;

-- our ability to fulfill our obligations incident to being a public company, including compliance with the Exchange Act and the requirements of the NYSE, the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"); and - the possibility of being subject to securities class action litigation due to future stock price volatility.
+- · lack of research or misleading or unfavorable research published about our business by securities or industry analysts; - the significant influence over us by funds affiliated with Providence Equity Partners L.L.C. ("Providence"); - · future offerings of debt or equity securities that would rank senior to our common stock; - · our ability to maintain an effective system of internal controls; - our ability to fulfill our obligations incident to being a public company, including compliance with the Exchange Act and the requirements of the NYSE, the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"); and - the possibility of being subject to securities class action litigation due to future stock price volatility.